-22 Financials based on anchor tenancies, at market rentals being agreed with Dalby and Whitby Fishing School.
+&lt;sup>22 Financials based on anchor tenancies, at market rentals being agreed with Dalby and Whitby Fishing School.

-Risk Impact Mitigation 3 Expectations risks from occupants and other stakeholders Delays to programme and increase in costs The occupants and wider interested parties in the Whitby Maritime Hub Stakeholder Group/Harbour Users Group have been engaged throughout the design process (which has utilised previous designs drawn up for proposals by and wider stakeholder engagement exercise and will continue to be engaged as the design is finalised.
-4 Risks associated with the early stage of the building designs Higher costs / delays to the project programme Programme developed in line with BCIS benchmarks and contingency of 15% to cover potential cost increases.
+Risk Impact Mitigation Expectations risks from occupants and other stakeholders Delays to programme and increase in costs The occupants and wider interested parties in the Whitby Maritime Hub Stakeholder Group/Harbour Users Group have been engaged throughout the design process (which has utilised previous designs drawn up for proposals by and wider stakeholder engagement exercise and will continue to be engaged as the design is finalised.
+Risks associated with the early stage of the building designs Higher costs / delays to the project programme Programme developed in line with BCIS benchmarks and contingency of 15% to cover potential cost increases.
 Further certainty in future stages of technical design.
-5 Premises do not meet health & safety building requirements Additional cost implications as increased capital outlay and reduced revenue due to service delay Project plans designed in line with latest building standards.
-6 Wider project delays due to Covid-19 or other external factors.
+Premises do not meet health & safety building requirements Additional cost implications as increased capital outlay and reduced revenue due to service delay Project plans designed in line with latest building standards.
+Wider project delays due to Covid-19 or other external factors.
 Delays to programme and increase in costs The Council is working with industry specialists to design the programme and phasing and ensure costs follow best practice standards.
 High level of contingency in costs to reflect uncertain environment.
-7 Risk associated with assumptions underpinning loss of car parking revenue Additional cost implications The Council has assumed 30% displacement in relation to the loss of car parking revenue (due to utilisation of other town centre car parks).
+Risk associated with assumptions underpinning loss of car parking revenue Additional cost implications The Council has assumed 30% displacement in relation to the loss of car parking revenue (due to utilisation of other town centre car parks).
 This assumption will be reviewed as the project progresses.
-8 Location of development and unknown ground conditions Risk of cost increases given the location The Council is working with industry specialists to identify constraints and design around these where possible.
+Location of development and unknown ground conditions Risk of cost increases given the location The Council is working with industry specialists to identify constraints and design around these where possible.
 High level of contingency in costs to reflect uncertain environment.
-9 Inability to secure agreement on the financial arrangements with prospective tenants Risk to scheme's ability to proceed / programme delays Early and ongoing engagement between SBC and prospective tenants to agree Heads of Terms.
-10 The Council will need to opt to tax the site and to charge VAT on rents.
+Inability to secure agreement on the financial arrangements with prospective tenants Risk to scheme's ability to proceed / programme delays Early and ongoing engagement between SBC and prospective tenants to agree Heads of Terms.
+The Council will need to opt to tax the site and to charge VAT on rents.
 Risk of increased costs to occupiers if they cannot reclaim this VAT in full.
 SBC to explore further as the terms around the operating model is developed and VAT advice will be sought for this project.
+Expectations risks from occupants and other stakeholders Risks associated with the early stage of the building designs Premises do not meet health & safety building requirements Wider project delays due to Covid-19 or other external factors.
+Risk associated with assumptions underpinning loss of car parking revenue Location of development and unknown ground conditions Inability to secure agreement on the financial arrangements with prospective tenants The Council will need to opt to tax the site and to Expectations risks from occupants and other stakeholders Risks associated with the early stage of the building designs Premises do not meet health & safety building requirements Wider project delays due to Covid-19 or other external factors.
+Risk associated with assumptions underpinning loss of car parking revenue Location of development and unknown ground conditions Risk to scheme's ability to proceed / programme delays The Council will need to opt to tax the site and to Pelays to programme and increase in costs Additional cost implications increase in costs Additional cost implications Additional cost implications Risk of cost increases given the location Risk to scheme's ability to proceed / programme delays financial success and viability of the project.

-The project is supported by stakeholders, with strong relationships already in place with the end occupants which will support the financial success and viability of the project.
+The project is supported by stakeholders, with strong relationships already in place with the end occupants which will support the